 CREATE A DOOR WREATH

-Buy a cheap Styrofoam wreath.
-Use coloured ribbon to make a pile of different sized bows or buy a low-cost pack of gift bows.
+Buy a cheap wreath frame and decorate it with foliage from your garden.
+Oruse coloured ribbon to make a pile of different sized bows or buy a low-cost pack of gift bows.
 Pin or glue each bow to the front of the wreath.
 Opt for traditional colours like green and gold, or fashion bows in blue, silver, pink, green, yellow and purple ribbon to get a rainbow effect.
 This is one of the cheapest ways to create a stunning wreath to decorate the front door.

 Jazz up a few basic pound-store baubles with just a few minutes and a sharpie pen!
 Write festive messages on the baubles or draw a Christmassy design.
 You can now buy permanent ink pens in gold and silver too, so these would make the baubles look even more festive.
 Or you could even use the baubles as gift tags by writing the recipients name onto them and tying it onto their present.